NHSNationalServicesScotland/DDA/README.md

 # DDA
-Aretefacts and Standards from the Digital Design Authority
+Artifacts and Standards ratified by the Digital Design Authority.